spiritfader/Buying-Guide/fan-connectors-and-rgb.md

 Some fans will come with an extra female connector chained to their main connector.
 Daisy chain connectors will be missing the tachometer pin, this is normal as you can only have one tachometer readout/header.

-**Attention:** *A single fan header can only supply a limited amount of current, connecting too many fans to a singular header can cause irrevirsible damage to your components.
+**Attention:** *A single fan header can only supply a limited amount of current, connecting too many fans to a singular header can cause irreversible damage to your components.
 Consult your motherboard manual for a max current rating of the header.
 The power draw of a fan depends on the model, check the back of the fan for a power rating.*
 ![daisy chain 4 pin PWM](https://i.imgur.com/qfxLnnR.png)
 #### Splitters
 A splitter is a cable that splits one connector into multiple.
-This method works with with no matter the speed control method, even if there isn't any.
+This method works with no matter the speed control method, even if there isn't any.

-Only one of the
+Only one of the splitter's connectors will have a tachometer pin if applicable.

-**Attention:** *A single fan header can only supply a limited amount of current, connecting too many fans to a singular header can cause irrevirsible damage to your components.
+**Attention:** *A single fan header can only supply a limited amount of current, connecting too many fans to a singular header can cause irreversible damage to your components.
 Consult your motherboard manual for a max current rating of the header.
 The power draw of a fan depends on the model, check the back of the fan for a power rating.*
 ![examples of splitters](https://i.imgur.com/NlnHwV2.png)

 #### Hubs
-Theres many types of fan hubs but most commonly they use the 4 pin PWM fan header.
+There's many types of fan hubs but most commonly they use the 4 pin PWM fan header.
 These hubs replicate the PWM signal across all fans connected to the hub.
 They also have a power connection the power supply which allows for more headroom and the ability to connect many fans to one 4 pin header.

+Only one of the hub's connectors will have a tachometer pin if applicable.

 ![arctic fan hub](https://i.imgur.com/4JsouQ5.png)